guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

     asyncio.run(main())  # <-- We use asyncio.run to start our main function
 ```

-Before getting into the details, let's execute and see how it performs in comparison to our first example.
+Let's execute and see how it performs in comparison to our first example:

 ```sh
 ❯ cd API/client